Let’s go back to a very basic concept – the very idea behind “Why We Care” about the quality of the picture and sound that our customers experience.

 Someone had an idea for a story to tell, and somehow that story met a producer and director who found the money to be able to tell that story as a movie.
 That is the intention – to tell the story to a bunch of people.

 How this story gets told is sometimes called Artistic Intent.
-Sometimes, because it is the Director who is hired to carry the vision and purpose forward, this is called the Director’s Intent.
+Because it is the Director who is hired to carry the vision and purpose forward, often this is called the Director’s Intent.

-The Director and Producer hire Cinematographers – the people who can cleverly make a camera capture the light reflecting off the scenes and reflecting off the actors into the lenses.
-They hire Audio people and many others to capture the sounds and make the scenery and clever stunts.
-Then they hire Post Production teams to manipulate and edit and balance the sound and pictures.
-Finally, a distribution group puts into onto hard disks or satellites, or somehow gets it into the cinema facility.
+The Director and Producer hire the Cinematographer team – the people who can cleverly make a camera capture the light reflecting off the scenes and reflecting off the actors into the lenses.
+Audio people and many others are hired to capture the sounds and make the scenery and perform clever stunts.
+They hire Post Production teams to manipulate and edit and balance the sound and pictures.
+After much labor, a distribution group puts the finished movie onto hard disks or satellites, or somehow gets it into the cinema facility.

 In another Lesson, we explained how Engineering is the Art of Compromise.
 It is the same with movie creation.
 The Art of Compromise is everywhere.
 There is only so much time and money, the technology can only do so much, and eventually it has to meet a delivery date.

 After all that work, there it is.
-Just behind that little piece of glass called the Port Window, the final lens.
+Just in front of that little piece of glass called the Port Window, the final lens.
 The movie shines through them both, and into the room and onto the screen and through the speakers.

 The Director’s Intent wasn’t to spend money for technique and tools at a clever production set or post-production room.
 It wasn’t to keep a lot of people employed or to make the camera sales people happy.
 It wasn’t to sell a lot of popcorn, even though all these things may happen and are important to a lot of people.